Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: AdamQLR

-Compared to Adam, we suffer additional forward passes to compute $M(\vec{\theta}_t)$ and $(\vec{C} + \lambda \vec{I}) \vec{d}_t$.
-These turn out not to impede performance in our experimental results, though we note a careful implementation would amortise the former cost.
-Our only significant additional memory cost is storing the vector $(\vec{C} + \lambda \vec{I}) \vec{d}_t$, making our approximate memory footprint four times that of SGD (as opposed to Adam's footprint of three times SGD).
+Compared to Adam, we suffer additional forward and backward passes to compute $M(\vec{\theta}_t)$ and $(\vec{C} + \lambda \vec{I}) \vec{d}_t$.
+These turn out not to impede empirical performance, though we note a careful implementation would amortise the former cost.
+Our only significant additional memory cost is storing the vector $(\vec{C} + \lambda \vec{I}) \vec{d}_t$, making our approximate memory footprint four times that of SGD (where Adam's is three times SGD).